dreamgrove/dreamgrove/content/balance/guide/rotation.md

 patch: "8.0"
 ---

-*Balance doesn’t follow a strict rotation, it’s more of a priority list.*
+*Balance doesn’t follow a strict rotation, it’s more of a priority list.
+This priority list builds upon itself depending on your trait and talent setup.*

 ### Opener